254 (East of England) Multi-Role Medical Regiment

-254 (East of England) Medical Regiment, Royal Army Medical Corps, is a regiment of the British Army Reserve.
-The regiment, based in East Anglia, is part of the Army Medical Services (AMS) and specialises in providing pre-hospital care.
+254 (East of England) Multi-Role Medical Regiment is an Army Reserve regiment of the British Army.
+The regiment is part of the Royal Army Medical Service and specialises in providing pre-hospital care.

 History

 The regiment was formed in Cambridge in 1983 as 254th (City of Cambridge) Field Ambulance, RAMC (Volunteers).
 In 1999 it was re-organised with detachments at Norwich, Hitchin and Cambridge.
-It became 254th (City of Cambridge) Divisional General Support Medical Regiment, RAMC (Volunteers) in 2006.
+It became 254 General Support Medical Regiment, RAMC (Volunteers) in 2006.
 By then it was based at Cherry Hinton and had detachments at Norwich, Hitchin and Colchester.

-Under the Future Soldier programme, the regiment will be redesignated as the 254th (East of England) Multi-Role Medical Regiment by January 2024.
-The regiment will come under 2nd Medical Group.
+Under the Future Soldier programme, the regiment was redesignated as 254 (East of England) Multi-Role Medical Regiment.
+The regiment now comes under 2nd Medical Group.

 Role

-The Regiment's role is to train and provide officers and soldiers to support the Regular Army at home and abroad on military operations.
+The regiment's role is to train and provide officers and soldiers to support the Regular Army at home and abroad on military operations.
 The regiment specialises in providing pre-hospital medicine.
 The regiment recruits combat medical technicians, doctors, nurses, paramedics, drivers, chefs and military clerks from all walks of life and trains all individuals to the high standards required by the Army.

 Structure

-The Regiment has sub-units at the following locations:
+The regiment consists of the following sub-units: